TECMANIC/docgogrocery/docs/backend/how-to/upload-sftp.md

 ![Input here the information](/assets/images/howto/quickconnect-sftp.png)

 1. In the field Host, enter sftp.yourdomain.com, substituting “yourdomain.com” with your own domain name.
 Write in lowercase only, and do not use “www” in front of the domain name.
-2. Enter your Username, which is simply your domain name (yourdomain.com), also without “www”.
+2. Enter your Username, some servers are configured using your domain name (yourdomain.com), also without “www”.
+If there are any doubts ask your system's administrator or check server configuration.
 3. Enter your Password.
 This should be the one you choose for SFTP/SSH when activating access in the control panel.
 4. Enter the Port number.
-For SFTP, this is 22.
+For SFTP, default port this is 22.
 5. Click on Quickconnect or press Enter to connect to the server.

-If SFTP Protocol would not be available in your server, you can connect over FTPS which still adds a layer of security when connecting to a remote host.
+If SFTP Protocol would not be available in your server, you can connect over FTPS **(just use ftps:// before your domain name to use FTPS Protocol)** which still adds a layer of security when connecting to a remote host.
 If not possible, then do it over FTP protocol.
 ## Connection using FTP Protocol
+If you would like to connect over FTP Protocol, repeat steps above but use ftp as a subdomain, using always lowercase only, and avoiding the use of "www" in front of the domain name.